swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```SourceLocation Stmt::getBeginLoc(), SourceLocation Stmt::getEndLoc()``` <a name="api3"></a>
 _________
-These 2 functions get ```SourceLocation``` object that points to the beginning or the end of a given statement.
+Get ```SourceLocation``` object that points to the beginning or the end of a given statement.
 To get the line and column information, use the following functions:
 - `SourceManager::getExpansionLineNumber(SourceLocation loc)`
 - `SourceManager::getExpansionColumnNumber(SourceLocation loc)`